jbaumbach/cntrlc.me/README.md

 Facebook login makes security quick and easy, and no Facebook permissions are asked for.

-This demo shows implementations of these technologies:
+This demo shows implementations of a "REAN" stack:

+* Redis database
-* Node.js / Express 4 backend
+* Express 4 backend
 * Angular.js frontend
+* Node.js

+With some bonus features:

 * Facebook Login
-* Redis database
 * Socket.io messaging
 * Mocha/Supertest tests